 What do Man on Wire, An Inconvenient Truth, The Fog of War, The March of the Penguins, Born into Brothelsand Bowling for Columbine have in common?
 They are all Academy Award winning documentaries.
 They are all powerful and compelling stories based on real life ideas, issues and people, and they move and enlighten us in ways that fiction film does not.

-The Documentary Production Minor will prepare you to be a part of the tradition, history, theory, and production of documentary film and media.
-You will learn to use film, video, audio, and, photography to examine the wonder and complexity of the world.
+The Documentary Production Minor will prepare you to be a part of the tradition, history, theory and production of documentary forms and modes of expression.
+That means film, video, audio, web, photography - any medium with which you can examine the wonder and complexity of the real world.

-Application process Students who are interested in the minor are eligible to apply if they are in good academic standing.
+Students who are interested in the minor are eligible to apply if they are in good academic standing.
+Students may apply for the minor in the spring semester of their sophomore year.
 Applications will be reviewed prior to annual enrollment.